Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Introduction

-In this work, we analyze these linguistic features in LLMs to better understand their bilingual word-processing capabilities.
+In this work, we analyse these linguistic features in LLMs to better understand their bilingual word-processing capabilities.
 Our approach draws inspiration from psycholinguistic experiments, particularly lexical decision tasks, which are widely employed to study multilingual processing in humans.
-These tasks utilize audio-visual cues to measure response times and accuracy in tasks such as translation, sentence comprehension, and word recognition, focusing on cognates, non-cognates, and interlingual homographs.
+These tasks utilise audio-visual cues to measure response times and accuracy in tasks such as translation, sentence comprehension, and word recognition, focusing on cognates, non-cognates, and interlingual homographs.
 However, since LLMs process only textual data, these tasks cannot be directly applied.
-We adapt them to evaluate the cross-lingual and multilingual capabilities of LLMs.
+We adapt them to evaluate the cross-lingual and multilingual capabilities of LLMs and draw parallels with human cognition \cite{Mischler2024,Tikochinski2025}.